 Therefore, what normally would be a 20 minute gutter cleaning turned into removal of the screen, cleaning of the gutters, cleaning of the screen and then proper fastening of the screen.
 The job took three times as long; I didn't mind doing the work but I hated charging the customer for what I considered to be an extremely poor value.
 I remembered feeling that if they need the gutters cleaned anyway, just forget the screen and get a faster simpler system that would be a much better value.

-So lately the newest trend, is the microscreen.
+So lately the newest trend, is the gutter microscreen.
 The concept here is that the openings or apertures in the screen are so small, that debris can not fit through the opening therefore no debris will enter the gutter.
-These microscreens are fastened to the top of the gutter with the concept being that the rain water will flow through the screen while the microscreen will act as a leaf filter to keep the debris out.
-The allure seems to be the fact that these microscreens, similar to the screen on an electric razor, are made of high-tech stainless steel so they are a “very cool” and new.
+These gutter micro mesh leaf guards are fastened to the top of the gutter with the concept being that the rain water will flow through the screen while the microscreen will act as a leaf filter to keep the debris out.
+The allure seems to be the fact that the gutter micromesh, similar to the screen on an electric razor, is made of high-tech stainless steel so they are a “very cool” and new.
 The fact that it is new and modern, luls homeowners into the concept.
-By making the microscreen out of stainless steel, salespeople can explain that it is impervious to algae, growth and other organisms.
+By making the gutter micro mesh out of stainless steel, salespeople can explain that it is impervious to algae, growth and other organisms.
 While it is true that green algae, moss and organisms will not grow or attach to stainless steel screen itself, wherever the rain water flows, it brings dirt, pollution and contaminants with it.
 Stainless steel is fairly impervious, however everything outdoors gets dirty.
 Just put something outdoors and allow water to flow through it for a while, you will see that everything outdoors gets dirty.
-So with the microscreens, as the water flows through the apertures, the openings get dirty and the organisms and algae grows on the dirt.
+So with the gutter microscreens, as the water flows through the apertures, the openings get dirty and the organisms and algae grows on the dirt.
 Eventually, the openings become closures and the fast water doesn't have the time to filter through the screen.
-Leaves, dirt and debris lay on the screens, get wet, and stick, causing the water to skip past the entire gutter.
+Leaves, dirt and debris lay on the screens, get wet, and stick, causing the water to overshoot the entire gutter.

 Below is a picture I personally took, during a very difficult winter in Rhode Island.
 When a gutter has a small ice problem, if the conditions persist, the ice level grows higher day by day and melting that occurs from the interior building’s heat loss, creates a pool that backs up and leaks into the building.
 As the picture shows, you really should not install any metal device that intersects with the roof and has a lower slope than the roof itself thereby slowing or stopping water and ice.